-Create clear goals as a company and work to instil these inclusion guidelines into the everyday practice in your company.
+Create clear goals as a company and work to instill these inclusion guidelines into the everyday practice in your company.

-This leads us nicely into point six below.
+This leads us nicely to point six below.

 6. Provide Inclusion Training in New Hire Induction and Onboarding Training

-The time to instil the company culture and inclusion policies into employees, if you can, is when they join the company.
+The time to instill the company culture and inclusion policies into employees, if you can, is when they join the company.

 Induction training (also known as onboarding) is a great time to make clear the standards you expect from new employees in terms of being part of an inclusive workplace culture.